cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 Recall that the wrapper defined in {{wrapper}} requires L >= n - L', where L is the Extract output length and n is the desired amount of randomness.
 Some applications may require n to exceed this bound.
-Wrapper implementations SHOULD support this use case by invoking G' multiple times and concatenating the results.
+Wrapper implementations can support this use case by invoking G' multiple times and concatenating the results.

 # Acknowledgements